money stress

 how do fix this? can we fix this?

-the answer is bigger than a blog post, but on a personal level, it starts with a mind shift.
+the answer is complicated. but on a personal level, it starts with a mind shift.

 change the way you think about money, then you can learn to manage it.